 Usually the feedback was quite good though once the comment in the student survey read:

 Her lectures are like a formula one race without pitstops.

 This was a lecture given in English, so it is most likely worse when I talk in German.
 I guess, Austrian Broadcasting would have forced me to take a training in professional speaking.

 I guess I am obsessed with combining consulting and education.
-Note that I am referring to consulting in terms of working hands-on with a client, accountable for 1000 users being able to logon (or not) to their computers – not your typical management consultant’s churning out sleek Powerpoint slides and leaving silently before you need to get your hands dirty (Paraphrasing clients’ judgements of ‘predecessors’ in projects I had to fix).
+Note that I am referring to consulting in terms of working hands-on with a client, for example troubleshooting why 1000 users can’t logon to their computers.
+I did not want to be a stereotypical management consultant’s churning out sleek Powerpoint slides and leaving silently before you need to get your hands dirty (Paraphrasing clients’ judgements of ‘predecessors’ in projects I had to fix).

 It is easy to spot educational aspects in consulting related to IT security or renewable energy.
 There are people who want to know how stuff really works, in particular if that helps to make yourself less dependent on utilities or on Russian gas pipelines, or to avoid being stalked by the NSA.

 But now I have just started a new series of posts on Quantum Field Theory.
 Why on earth do I believe that this is useful or entertaining?
 Considering in particular that I don’t plan to cover leading edge research: I will not comment on hot new articles in Nature about stringy Theories of Everything.